Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

 Observe now that there is a way to achieve $L_1$ and~$L_2$ while ensuring that there are no order constraints across the sequences of unmatched elements, i.e., the only order constraints within the unmatched elements are those given by the total order on each sequence.
 To do so, we achieve $L_1$ by picking the following, in that order: for $1\leq j\leq 3m$, for $1\leq i\leq 3m-j$, pick the first $n_j+2$ unmatched tuples of row $i$.
 Similarly, to achieve $L_2$ at the end, we can pick the following, in \emph{reverse} order: for $3m\geq j\geq 1$, for $3m\geq i\geq 3m-j+1$, the last $n_j + 2$ unmatched tuples of row $i$.
 When we pick elements this way, the unmatched elements are $3m$ lists (one for each row, with that of row $i$ being $\s$, $n_i$ times $\n$ and $\e$, for all $i$) and there are no order relations across sequences.
 We let $\OR$ be the sub-po-relation of $\OR'$ that consists of exactly these unmatched elements: it is illustrated in Figure~\ref{fig:gridpic} as the elements of the grid that are in the dashed rectangles.
-Formally, $\OR$ is the parallel composition of $3m$ total orders, and for $1 \leq i \leq 3m$, the $i$-th total order consists of an element labeled~$\s$ followed by $n_i$ elements labeled~$\n$ and one element labeled~$\e$.
+Formally, $\OR$ is the parallel composition of $3m$ totally ordered po-relations which we will call $\OR_i$ for $1 \leq i \leq 3m$: the elements of $\OR_i$ consist of an element labeled~$\s$ followed by $n_i$ elements labeled~$\n$ and one element labeled~$\e$.

 We now claim that for any list relation $L''$, the concatenation $L_1 L'' L_2$ is a possible world of~$\OR'$ if and only if $L''$ is a possible world of $\OR$.
 The ``if'' direction was proved with the construction above, and the ``only if'' holds because $\OR$ is the \emph{least constrained} possible po-relation for the unmatched sequences: recall that the only comparability relations that it contains are those on the sequences of unmatched elements, which are known to be total orders.
-Hence, to prove our original claim, it only remains to show that the UNARY-3-PARTITION instance $\calI$ is positive iff $L'$ is a possible world of~$\OR$.
-This claim is shown exactly as in the proof of Theorem~\ref{thm:posscomp1}: indeed, $L'$ is the same as in that proof, and $\OR$ is exactly the same order relation as $\OR$ in that proof.
-This concludes the proof of Theorem~\ref{thm:posscompextend1}. \end{proof}
+Hence, to prove our original claim, it only remains to show that the UNARY-3-PARTITION instance $\calI$ is positive iff $L'$ is a possible world of~$\OR$, which we now do.